de-lachende-cavalier/MCTS/README.md

 [Python Naming Convention](https://namingconvention.org/python/), provides base classes for implementing states and actions, and includes more comprehensive examples.

+On top of the changes above, I have added some of my own to various files.
+The biggest change of all, though, is the addition of some code useful for visualizing MCTS as it works!

 ## Installation

 With [pip](https://pypi.org/project/monte-carlo-tree-search/): `pip install monte-carlo-tree-search`

 Without pip: Download the zip/tar.gz file of the [latest release](https://github.com/kstruempf/MCTS/releases), extract it, and run `python setup.py install`

+**Note**: The operations above will install kstruempf's version!
+To use the repo with my changes it, simply clone it and play around with the code locally.

 ## Quick Usage